Best PlayStation Emulators 2026: Top PS1/PS2/PS3/PS4 for PC & Android

 System Requirements:

-DuckStation's PGXP technology eliminates the characteristic PlayStation "wobble" by correcting vertex precision, resulting in stable geometry that rivals modern remasters.
-The emulator also supports texture filtering, resolution scaling up to 9x native, and advanced shader effects.
+DuckStation's PGXP (Precision Geometry Transform Pipeline) technology eliminates the characteristic PlayStation "wobble" by correcting vertex precision, resulting in stable geometry that rivals modern remasters.
+Games look noticeably cleaner and more stable without losing their original art style.
+The emulator also supports texture filtering, resolution scaling up to 8K, and advanced shader effects.

 ePSXe - The Veteran Choice

-Despite being one of the older PS1 emulators, ePSXe remains relevant in 2025 with continued updates and solid performance.
-It's particularly popular among users who prefer a traditional emulation experience with extensive plugin support.
+Despite being one of the older PS1 emulators, ePSXe remains relevant in 2026 with continued updates and solid performance.
+It's particularly popular among users who prefer a traditional emulation experience with extensive plugin support and NetPlay capabilities.

 Notable Features: